Andr\'e-Quillen cohomology of algebras over an operad: Introduction

 For any algebra $A$, we prove that its André-Quillen cohomology is an additive derived functor, an Ext-functor, over its enveloping algebra if and only if its cotangent complex is quasi-isomorphic to its module of Kähler differential forms $\Omega_{\Po}(A)$.
-We define a \emph{functorial cotangent complex} and a \emph{functorial module of K\"ahler differential forms} which depend only on the operad and we reduce the study of the quasi-isomorphisms between the cotangent complex and the module of K\"ahler differential forms for any algebra to the study of the quasi-isomorphisms between the cotangent complex and the module of K\"ahler differential forms for any chain complex, with trivial algebra structure.
+We define a \emph{functorial cotangent complex} and a \emph{functorial module of K\"ahler differential forms} which depend only on the operad and we reduce the study of the quasi-isomorphisms between the cotangent complex and the module of K\"ahler differential forms for any algebra to the study of the quasi-isomorphisms between the cotangent complex and the module of K\"ahler differential forms for any chain complex, with trivial algebra structure (when $\Po$ is an \emph{PBW-operad}, that is the $\Po$-algebras satisfy an analogue of the Poincaré-Birkhoff-Witt theorem and the $\Po$-Kähler differentials too).
 This allows us to give a uniform treatment for any algebra over an operad.
-We prove that the functorial cotangent complex is quasi-isomorphic to the functorial module of K\"ahler differential forms (or sometimes acyclic), if and only if the André-Quillen cohomology theory for any algebra over this operad is an Ext-functor over its enveloping algebra, so this functorial cotangent complex carries the obstructions for the André-Quillen cohomology to be an Ext-functor.
+Assuming that $\Po$ is a PBW-operad, we prove that the functorial cotangent complex is quasi-isomorphic to the functorial module of K\"ahler differential forms (we say sometimes concentrated in degree $0$ or acyclic), if and only if the André-Quillen cohomology theory for any algebra over this operad is an Ext-functor over its enveloping algebra, so this functorial cotangent complex carries the obstructions for the André-Quillen cohomology to be an Ext-functor.
 For instance, we prove that the functorial cotangent complex is acyclic for the operads of associative algebras and Lie algebras.
 In order to control the map between the functorial cotangent complex and the functorial module of K\"ahler differential forms, we look at its kernel.
 This defines a new chain complex whose homology groups can also be interpreted as obstructions for the André-Quillen cohomology theory to be an Ext-functor.
 In this way, we give a new, but more conceptual proof that the cotangent complex for commutative algebras is not always acyclic.
-Equivalently, it means that there exist commutative algebras such that their André-Quillen cohomology is not an Ext-functor over its enveloping algebra.
-With the same method, we show the same result for Poisson algebras, Perm algebras and Gerstenhaber algebras.
-We can summarize all this properties in the following theorem (Section 4 and 5).
+Equivalently, it means that there exist commutative algebras such that their André-Quillen cohomology is not an Ext-functor over their enveloping algebra.
+With the same method, we show the same result for Perm algebras.
+We can summarize all these properties in the following theorem (Section 4 and 5).